shuvam2722/onlineCVmaker/README.md

 5. The attractiveness of resume is directly proportional to the high chances of getting a good job, the more the resume is attractive is the more chances of a job

-## Note-:

-It is a Resume Generator which automatically generates a resume car according to your given information.
-We made this project with help of all our Team Members.
-All credits goes to its Respective Owners.......

 # Used Languages